FINANCIALS

 WHAT IF I GET INJURED WHILE I'M THERE?

 In the case of an accident or illness, you will receive prompt medical attention.
-There is a health center in each of the regions in which we work.
-El Porvenir staff is thoroughly familiar with medical facilities in every location, should there be a need.
+There is a health center in each of the regions where we work.
+Our staff knows the medical facilities should there be a need.
 We require travel insurance.
 Please contact us for more information.

 CAN I BRING GIFTS FOR THE COMMUNITIES OR FOR EL PORVENIR STAFF?

-The fee you pay to participate with the work group will pay for the materials of construction for the community’s water or sanitation project, and this donation is your gift to the community.
+The fee you pay to participate with the service group pays for the materials to construct the community project; this is your gift to the community.
 Please do not bring individual gifts for people in the community where you will work.
-If you wish to give a gift to the community, it is better purchased in country.
+If you wish to give a gift to the community (school supplies, sports equipment, etc), it is best purchased in country.

 WHAT IS THE BAGGAGE ALLOWANCE PER PERSON?

-Please see the airline's web page to confirm allowances for number, dimensions and weight, as it varies between airlines.
+Please see your airline's website to confirm allowances as these vary between airlines.
 Please pack light and bring only what you can carry yourself.

 WHAT IS YOUR PAYMENT AND REFUND POLICY?